 Uxmál.
 The Pyramid of the Magician rises in the middle of the photo, and the Nunnery can be seen in the background.

 The Maya Timeline

 Scholars divide the core time of Prehispanic Maya Civilization into three periods: Pre-Classic, Classic and Post-Classic.
 The Pre-Classic Period is usually said to have begun with the beginning of Maya village life ~2000 BC.
+Maya expansion during the Pre-Classic extended their civilization northward up Mexico's eastern seaboard all the way to Tamaulipas, establishing the Huastec culture.
 The Pre-Classic/Classic transition is around AD 250.
 During the Late Preclassic Period, extensive trade routes began to be established and this was almost certainly one of the driving forces in Maya cultural growth.
 There was continuous contact with the Valley of Mexico during the early to mid-Classic, as evidenced by the Teotihuacan-style dress and ornamentation of major figures on Maya stelae.
 The transition from the Preclassic to the Classic Period was not abrupt, as the dating might suggest, but was a long period of gradual growth and cultural awakening.
 During the Late Classic (~AD 600 to 800) the Maya reached their greatest cultural development, and it was during this time that the great cities of Tikal, Palenque, and Copán flourished.